Forsakringskassan/rimfrost/FAULT_HANDLING_OVERVIEW.md

 The framework (`RegelMaskinellRequestHandler`) orchestrates the full call sequence: read from Handläggning → execute regel → write result back to Handläggning.

-**Handläggning retries.** The framework wraps both the Handläggning read and the Handläggning write in `RetryUtil` with exponential backoff.
+**Handläggning retries.** The framework wraps both the Handläggning read and write in `RetryUtil` with exponential backoff.
 A regel never sees a transient Handläggning failure — it either receives the data it needs or the flow is terminated with a specific error code (`HANDLAGGNING_READ_FAILURE` / `HANDLAGGNING_WRITE_FAILURE`).